'Magician Postecoglou conjures seismic Celtic shift'

 Postecoglou says he knows precisely the type of player he wants to fit the system he deploys.
 That clarity of thought was part of the reason why he hit the bullseye so often in the transfer market in his two windows.

-Mohanad Jeahze, a Swedish-born Iraq international left-back from Hammarby, appears to be on his way to Glasgow as part of the next wave.
+Mohanad Jeahze, a Sweden-born Iraq international left-back from Hammarby, appears to be on his way to Glasgow as part of the next wave.
 High-energy, attack-minded, the Postecoglou identikit footballer.

 Improving his team and his squad will be the sole focus come season's end on Saturday and he'll do it while knowing there's considerable growth potential in what he already has.
 As a collective, they're still bedding in.